All You Knead is Yeast

 Fresh yeast is harder to come by in supermarkets, it must be refrigerated and is sold in small cubes consisting of water and yeast.
 It feels a little like blu-tac, but is crumbly.

 Fresh yeast is much stronger in flavour and is preferred by bakers for sweeter recipes.
-We recommend using around 70% more fresh yeast versus instant yeast, or around 60% more than active dry yeast.
+We recommend using around 70% more fresh yeast versus instant yeast, or around 60% more than active dry yeast.Nutritional Yeast

 Nutritional yeast comes up a lot in vegan cooking, but all it’s good for is flavour.
 This is because of the way it’s processed.
-The high heat kills the live cultures, rendering the yeasts unable to feed on sugars and create the all important carbon dioxide… So don’t use this expecting a rise.
+The high heat kills the live cultures, rendering the yeasts unable to feed on sugars and create the all-important carbon dioxide, so don’t use this expecting a rise.
 However, nutritional yeast is great as a vegan substitute for cheese and flavour: mix it with breadcrumbs and toss over a marinara pizza for a Sfincione (a soft, fluffy Scilian-style pizza) effect, or sprinkle over a prebaked crust for a vegan umami boost of flavour.Preferments

 - Sourdough starter, a homemade yeast made from fermented flour and water.
 A mix of bacteria from a number of sources, and yeast from the flour marry to create a home-made solution to leavening bread and other baked goods.
 Items baked using sourdough as the natural levain produce easy-to-digest, flavoursome products.
 Sourdough tends to rise slower than commercial yeast products, so you may have to wait longer.

-Poolish might sound complex, but it’s actually incredibly simple.
+- Poolish, which might sound complex, but it’s actually incredibly simple.
 It was introduced by Polish bakers and is essentially a pre-ferment.
 It’s similar to a sourdough starter, but you don’t have to spend days nurturing, feeding, and praying it doesn’t die.
 All it takes is a small amount of yeast (dry or fresh), and equal parts flour and water, making it 100% hydration.
 Mix together and leave for around 24 hours, before adding to your dough the next day.